|

 does the Neighborhood Board meet and can I attend?

-The Neighborhood Board meets on the first Tuesday of every month at 11:30
+The Neighborhood Board meets on the first Tuesday of every month

-are always welcomed. |
+Club.
+Guests are always welcomed. |

 How